Security at Specsight

 - GDPR.
 Specsight follows the General Data Protection Regulation.
 The privacy policy details lawful bases for processing, data retention, and your rights as a data subject.

 - Data subject rights.
 You can request access to, correction of, or deletion of your personal data.
-Account deletions are processed within 30 days.
+Account deletion is processed immediately on request — your user account, organisation data, scenarios, and connected projects are removed from the active database via cascading foreign-key constraints.
+Backups held by Supabase rotate out within 30 days.

 - Data Processing Agreement (DPA).
 A DPA is available on request.
-Email us at the address at the bottom of this page.
+Email us at the address in the next section.

 - Breach notification.
 In the event of a personal data breach, Specsight will notify the Polish supervisory authority (UODO) within 72 hours of becoming aware, and affected users directly if the risk is high.